By Nerissa Periola

 In my own experience as an athlete, I too have perpetuated these undeserved assumptions.
 I always looked at my black teammates as my standard of where I want to be as an athlete, assuming that their athletic abilities came naturally while I had to work tooth and nail to get an inch close to their level.
 Where did that get me?
 I was comparing myself to someone who never asked to be profiled in that way.
 I placed my own expectations onto someone who probably had the whole world looking at them to see if they fit the standard of what a black athlete should be.

 In our society, we thrive on the entertainment that black athletes brought us from the NBA to the NFL to the world stage of the Olympics.
 The excitement, the tenacity, the athleticism, the posters, the media, the fame and yet, did we ever stop and think…they are regular people just like you and me.They are human beings navigating a life where their blackness is defined by the people who will never understand what it is to be black.
 Thus, I continue my research on the experience of black athletes in sports in order to educate myself and open my eyes.
 I refuse to “shut up and dribble.”
 It is time to speak up.
-Tune in next week for the next question in this series on the pressure of preconceived notions placed by the world of sports and its inhabitants.
+Tune in next post for the next question in this series on the pressure of preconceived notions placed by the world of sports and its inhabitants.